Clinical Guide to Transfusion

 Manufacturing and testing of autologous products

-Whole blood is collected in citrate-phosphate-dextrose (CPD) anticoagulant and processed into red blood cell units.
+Whole blood is collected in citrate-phosphate-dextrose (CPD) anticoagulant and processed into red blood cell units using the B2 method (see Chapter 2 of this Guide).
 Plasma is available only upon special request prior to donation.
 Autologous whole blood is not available.

-Each autologous unit for every donor is tested for the same transfusion transmitted infection (TTI) markers as for allogeneic collections (see Chapter 6 of this Guide).
-Any unit testing confirmatory positive for infectious markers other than syphilis will be destroyed and the donor deferred from continuing the autologous collections.
-Units testing confirmatory positive for syphilis are still safe for autologous use, but are labelled as biohazardous for regulatory reasons.
+Each PAD is tested for the same transfusion-transmitted infection (TTI) markers as for allogeneic collections (see Chapter 6 of this Guide).
+Any PAD unit testing positive on confirmatory tests for infectious markers other than syphilis will be destroyed and the donor deferred from continuing the autologous collections.
+Units testing positive on confirmatory tests for syphilis are still safe for autologous use, and donors with a remote history of hepatitis B who are HBsAg negative may donate with medical director approval but these donations are labelled as biohazardous for regulatory reasons.
 Units that have false positive or indeterminate TTI testing results are acceptable for use.

 Continuing Professional Development Credits